jurisv/nodejs.extdirect/README.md

         * We set success to true if responseHelper is TRUE and callback is called without any arguments or with true as result or result object is present, but success is missing
         * We set success to false if autoResponse is TRUE and callback is called with result set to false
     * Place Processor files or any othere relevant scriots in .scripts folder.
 It will be ignored during API discovery
     * API Processor.
 Two methods beforeApi and afterApi to hook in to API discovery flow.
-See Examples for ExtJS TODO, implement afterAPI hook and example
+See Examples for ExtJS

 ### Todo